Diverse group of people representing herpes prevalence in the population

 1) Global prevalence (the big picture)

-The World Health Organization estimates:
+The World Health Organization (WHO) estimates:

 • HSV-1: ~3.8 billion people under age 50